 For more than seven decades (and counting) the Schneider Male Chorus has been bringing an enjoyable, high-quality sound to the residents of Waterloo Region and beyond.
 With strong roots in the Kitchener-Waterloo community, the chorus has travelled, over its last 70 years, to present their strong male harmonic voices to audiences all over Canada and the United States, as well as abroad.

 The Schneider Men’s Choir sprang out of a gathering at a local picnic (remember them?) for employees of the J.M.
 Schneider Meat Packing Co. in 1938.
+It was the idea of Robert Klaehn, a development engineer.
 The all-male chorus, with the encouragement and support of the company president and owner, Norman C. Schneider, was officially founded in 1939 – and began to perform throughout the community and the province, growing in both numbers and strength of performance.

 During the war years, the choir was actively involved in wartime fund-raising events in the twin cities.